 “Tim emailed to tell me what he’d done before he even made it home,” Jackie said of her husband submitting their property for consideration.
 “And we’ve been excited since that day.”

 “People are always asking what we’re doing at the farm,” Jackie said.
 “We’re so excited because we love the University of Tennessee and are Big Orange supporters.
-Once the mural is painted and passersby see it, they’ll be as excited as we are.”
+When passersby see the mural, they’ll be as excited as we are.”

-Among the estimated 2.3 million people a year who drive that stretch of highway, the most excited of them all to see the mural will be Jackie’s father, who lives nearby in her hometown of Smith County.
+Among the estimated 2.3 million people a year who drive that stretch of highway, the most excited of them all to see the mural is Jackie’s father, Jackie Oldham, who lives nearby in her hometown of Smith County.

 “I come from a family who have been UT fans since I was born,” she said.
 “Dad is one of the biggest Big Orange fans in the state.
 To this day, he wears orange and white wherever he goes.